David fCrbh : Test of Honour Armiesby David on 2018-03-12 (Mon) 18:56PM

 ฃ A heavy wash of Nuln Oil over everywhere except skin areas, and then two washes of Gryphonne Sepia on the skin gave it enough definition.
 The sculpts are perhaps a little flat on detail, compared to GW figures, so the washes help.

 ฃ Hmm, I seem to have taken a photo of the madly-staring guy!

 I gently highlighted the green tunic and did some edge highlighting on the black armour, and then a flesh tone on the skin.
 The white was the hardest, and in the end I removed the gold studs/ties from the armour, as it just didn't work well.
 Instead, I settled for plain white armour plates.

-I also decided to pull the finished models off their regular plastic bases and pin them carefully to clear acrylic bases.
+I also decided to pull the finished models off their regular plastic bases and pin them carefully to clear acrylic bases (from Aliceflux on ebay).
 It was rather a hassle, but well worth it when you see them on the high-resolution battlemat we'll be playing on....

 Mori Clan was a rival to Kokura's Hosokawa Clan, and were based in Hagi in Yamaguchi Prefecture.
 Some of that old town still exists, and is worth a day trip if you're in the area.

 Their colour scheme is a very cool black and red.